The Ultimate Merger

 Donald J. Trump Presents The Ultimate Merger is an American reality television dating game show.
 A spin-off of The Apprentice, the series premiered on TV One on June 17, 2010.
 The series' first season starred Omarosa, who in 2004 appeared on the first season of The Apprentice, another American reality series.
+This show was not remotely as successful or as popular as The Apprentice, with a 1.9/10 rating on IMDb.

 Season 2 premiered on August 4, 2011, starring former America's Next Top Model and Celebrity Fit Club contestant Toccara Jones.
+The show was canceled in 2012 after airing two seasons on TV1.

 Show format

 The format of The Ultimate Merger is reminiscent of two previous reality series, The Bachelorette and The Apprentice.
-Twelve men selected by billionaire real estate mogul, Donald Trump (host and co-executive producer of The Apprentice) compete for the affections of Omarosa, the former political consultant who has become the most popular Apprentice contestant.
+Twelve men selected by billionaire real estate mogul, Donald Trump (host and co-executive producer of The Apprentice, later 45th and 47th president of the United States) compete for the affections of Omarosa, the former political consultant who has become the most infamous Apprentice contestant.
 Omarosa receives assistance in the selection process from her spiritual advisor Dr. Jamal Harrison Bryant, pastor of the Empowerment Temple A.M.E.
 Church in Baltimore, Maryland.
 Other personalities appearing on the series include comedians George Wallace and Loni Love, TV chef G. Garvin, author Karrine Steffans, and Apprentice alumni Katrina Campins, Troy McClaine and Nick Warnock.

 While on the show, the contestants live together in a huge suite at the Trump International Hotel in Las Vegas, Nevada.
 In each episode, they are directed to participate in a mental or physical challenge designed to gauge each man's potential compatibility with Omarosa.
 The winner(s) of each challenge attend a date with her later that evening.
 Subsequently, the contestants must gather in the "Mediation Room", where Omarosa (assisted by Dr. Bryant or another celebrity guest) questions several of the contestants regarding their actions and attitudes while on the show.
 One or more contestants is then selected for elimination by Omarosa, and that man must immediately leave Trump International and the show.

 This process resulted in one man, R&B singer Ray Lavender, remaining as the potential beau for Omarosa.
 However, because Lavender was legally separated at the time (and thus technically still married), he was eliminated as well – and Omarosa was left with no one.

-Soon after the first-season finale, Omarosa publicly revealed that she was in a new relationship with Academy Award-nominated actor Michael Clarke Duncan who later died on September 3, 2012 due to a heart attack.
+Soon after the first-season finale, Omarosa publicly revealed that she was in a new relationship with Academy Award-nominated actor Michael Clarke Duncan who later died on September 3, 2012, due to a heart attack.